rmaguado/radio-foundation/README.md

 - [x] script for running benchmark tests
 - [x] alternative way to order slices for dicoms
 - [x] resume training with different number of gpus (NEEDS TESTING)
-- [ ] resample to constant z-spacing in dataloader
+- [ ] add an augmentation transform that resamples the axial dimension (add to student?)
 - [ ] Randomise sagital and coronal views for nifti dataloader if spacing is cube.
 - [ ] update userguide for data processing